 The slideout room provides expanded living area at the push of a button.
 The slideout room is extended and retracted using a hydraulic powered mechanism with an electronic control system.
-The slideout control switch is located on the end of the side overhead cabinet just to the right as you enter the side entrance door.
+The slideout control switch is located on the end of an overhead cabinet just inside the entrance door.